 Create interactive training videos in 160+ languages

-As if giving people a question to respond to at the beginning or end of a webinar would transform the learning experience.
+Have you ever been told to add a poll to a Zoom training to "make it more interactive"?
+As if giving people a question to respond to at the beginning or end of a webinar would transform the experience.

-People often equate interactivity with engagement, and therefore “good training.”
-But adding buttons to click or something to swipe doesn’t change learning outcomes.
+But adding buttons to click or something to swipe doesnβt change learning outcomes.

-What’s the difference between interactivity and engagement?
+Whatβs the difference between interactivity and engagement?

 Interactivity is about the structure of the learning experience.
 It's observable actions like clicking through a scenario or answering a question.